-Basement Renovations: That depends on the work being done and should be referred to the Zoning Officer to determine if one is needed.
+Basement Renovations: That depends on the work being done and should be referred to the Zoning Officer to determine if a permit is needed.

-Sheds: Yes, a zoning permit is required for all accessory structures and a building permit is also required for all structures 600 sf or larger.
+Sheds: Yes, a zoning permit is required for all accessory structures 600 square feet and under, and a building permit is required for all structures over 600 square feet.

 Window Replacements: Only when the size is changed.

 Patios and Decks: Yes, a zoning permit is always needed and a building permit is also needed whenever the patio or deck is covered and/or any section is over 30″ above grade level.